WeWatchWall/fast-fuzz/README.md

 - Type arguments for arguments and properties not yet tested, e.g. ```function Foo(arg: Bar<Type>) {}```.
 - Function types for arguments and properties not yet tested, e.g. ```function Foo(arg: () => Type) {}```.
 - Types that are not included in the sources are probably going to cause problems.
+- Types that inherit one another should be in the same file (due to Intermock).
 - Export types for testing.
+- Doesn't support initialization of global state -- i.e. static properties.
-- Types in different files should not be named the same.
-This might be fixed soon.
+- Types in different files are recommended to not be named the same.
 - Type declarations with similar names should be ordered alphabetically, especially for similar names.
 - Imported types should be ordered alphabetically, especially for similar names.
 - Use static classes instead of namespaces to include their methods in the fuzzing.